QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 The folders may vary depending on your operation system.
 Copy both files into the “PythonScripts” folder.

 The "pywin32" package f is only needed for the Ophir power meter.
-To install the "pywin32" package open a anaconda command prompt and type
+To install the "pywin32" package open a command prompt and change the folder to

+C:\Program Files\QuaRep\QUAREP-LiMi Tool Kit\python\

+and type

-	conda install pywin32
+	pip install pywin32

 In the following table you can find the standard source folder and the suggested destination folder: